By Diane Spicer

 You might like a boiling hot beverage after a hot dinner, and I skip it so I don't have to visit the trees at midnight.

-You gently simmer noodles while you relax, but I dump a cup of boiling water into my food packet and it's all good.
+You gently simmer noodles while you relax, but I dump a cup of boiling water into my food packet and in 2 minutes it's all good.

-Or maybe you are planning to boil water as a purification method (to kill surface water viruses), and I'm bringing a filter instead.
+Or maybe you are planning to boil water as a purification method (to kill surface water viruses) on top of boiling water for meals and cleanup, and I'm bringing a filter instead.

 See what I mean?